-- 15. Agencies should ensure that incorporations by reference support, rather than detract from, the usefulness and readability of the Code of Federal Regulations.
-Incorporated material may provide detail, but a regulation should, by itself, make the basic concept of the rule understandable without the need for the reader to refer to the incorporated material. - 16.
-Agencies should review the language used in material they are considering incorporating by reference to determine whether it is mandatory or merely advisory or voluntary.
-Agencies promulgating mandatory regulations should only incorporate by reference materials that use appropriately mandatory language. - 17.
-When an agency incorporates a document that references a second (or greater) tier document, the agency should acknowledge and explain the substantive legal effect of the secondarily referenced document(s).
-OFR should consider amending the DDH to highlight the potential issue of secondary references and explain its position.
-If an agency wants to make a second tier document mandatory, it should incorporate it by reference. - 18.
-Agencies should be alert to the possibility that some part of their regulations may inadvertently conflict with a requirement incorporated by reference.
+15. Agencies should ensure that incorporations by reference support, rather than detract from, the usefulness and readability of the Code of Federal Regulations.
+Incorporated material may provide detail, but a regulation should, by itself, make the basic concept of the rule understandable without the need for the reader to refer to the incorporated material.

+16. Agencies should review the language used in material they are considering incorporating by reference to determine whether it is mandatory or merely advisory or voluntary.
+Agencies promulgating mandatory regulations should take care to specify in the regulation which portions of the material will be considered mandatory after incorporation.

+17. When an agency incorporates a document that references a second (or greater) tier document, the agency should acknowledge and explain the substantive legal effect of the secondarily referenced document(s).
+OFR should consider amending the DDH to call attention to the potential issue of secondary references.
+If an agency wants to make a second tier document mandatory, it should ensure that such material is reasonably available both to the regulated community a and other interest ed pa rties.

+18. Agencies should be alert to the possibility that some part of their regulations may inadvertently conflict with a requirement incorporated by reference.
 When drafting regulations, agencies should avoid or resolve any such conflicts.